 Authorization: Control access to resources based on the permissions and roles assigned to individual users or groups, ensuring that users have the appropriate access privileges.

-Policy-Based Access Control (PBAC): Assigning permissions to users based on policies determined in the PDP, simplifying access management, and enforcing the principle of least privilege.
+Policy-Based Access Control (PBAC): Assigning permissions to users based on policies determined in the PDP, simplifying access management and enforcing the principle of least privilege.

 Audit: The ability to generate logs and export them to external SIEM systems to monitor user activities, access events and generate reports.